aspectron/kaspa-ng/README.md

 for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

-# Donations
+## Donations

-If you are a Kaspa investor, please consider donating to this project.
+If you are a Kaspa investor, please consider supporting this project.
 The funds will be used to cover operational costs and further the project's functionality.

 `kaspa:qq2efzv0j7vt9gz9gfq44e6ggemjvvcuewhzqpm4ekf4fs5smruvs3c8ur9rp`